“Take off your shoes. Wherever you are is holy ground.” Lisha Epperson

 BRING GLORY TO GOD THROUGH DANCE

 Dance has been my healing, my redemptive expression, and holy sustenance.
 It is an offering to a holy God who wants the fullness of inhabiting my body.
 It is beautifully imperfect.
 Sometimes it’s grotesque and graceless; sometimes, awkward and clumsy.
-But when I’m seized by the power of His great affection, I’ve learned not to worry.
+Yet when I’m seized by the power of His great affection, I’ve learned not to worry.
 I’m simply captivated by His radical, unbelievable love.
 I just dance.

 It’s the way I spread my fingers on my mat or wrap my hands around a barre.
 It’s how I sink in to the soft bend of a plié and rise to reach him with lifted arms.
-It is breath and life—mind, body, and spirit connected.
+Yes, It is breath and life—mind, body, and spirit connected.
 The created and creator realigned.

 DANCE – AN OFFERING OF PRAISE